The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 So far, we’ve shown that both estimators are consistent and unbiased, but it’s still not clear which is better.
 Let’s try one more experiment: let’s see which estimator is more accurate.
 The word “accurate” also means different things in different contexts – as an example, let’s consider the mean squared error (MSE).

-The following function takes a sequence of estimates and the actual value, computes the differences between the estimates and the actual values, and returns the average of the squares of these errors.
+The following function computes the differences between the estimates and the actual value, and returns the average of the squares of these errors.

 def mse(estimates, actual):